thiagokokada/zit/README.md

 By the way, the default value of `ZIT_MODULES_PATH` is defined as the value of your `ZDOTDIR` variable or your home directory.

+You can remove an installed module using `remove`:

+    $ zit-remove ".zim"

+This will prompt if you really want to remove the directory `ZIT_MODULES_PATH/.zim`.
+If you answer (y)es, the removal will continue.

 After install, you can load ZIM by running:

     $ zit-load ".zim" "init.zsh"